Should You Rush To Get An IUD After Ginsburg’s Death?

 Still, LARCs aren’t the best option for everyone, and some women can’t use them for medical reasons, for example, if they have a blood clotting disorder, Dr. Bartos says.
 “I think IUDs can be a great choice for many," Dr. Bartos says.
 "But they can cause irregular bleeding for some, and if you use the non-hormonal ParaGuard, it can cause heavier periods for some.
 Not every option works for everyone.”

-It’s worth having a conversation with your doctor about what option is right for you.
+It’s worth having a conversation with your doctor about what contraception method is right for you.
 “Just because everyone is wearing Manolos, it doesn’t mean that those are going to fit your feet,” Dr. Bartos says.
 “Birth control is like that.
 It shouldn't just be about how long it will last or what your friends are doing.
 You don’t want to get a method that you don’t love or that doesn’t work for you.
 You might just end up taking it out in a year because of side effects.”

 Advertisement